Cole Anthony NBA Preview vs. the Cavaliers

-Cole Anthony and the Orlando Magic take the court versus the Cleveland Cavaliers at 7:00 PM ET on Wednesday.
+Cole Anthony plus his Orlando Magic teammates face the Cleveland Cavaliers at 7:00 PM ET on Monday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.